lerabyte/asl-sign-language-reader/README.md

 ## What I Learned

 Through this project, I learned how to structure an end-to-end computer vision project, train a model on image data, manage large datasets locally, and connect a trained model to a real-time webcam application.
+It's one of the coolest things I've built :)